Utah Department of Transportation

 Primary Response

 • Ultimately, UDOT will make the final determination of what – if any – project moves forward within the study area.
-The public will have a chance to weigh in again when we release the Draft Environmental Impact Statement (DEIS), which will include additional detail on impacts and further analysis.
-The DEIS release will include a public hearing and comment period.

 Detailed Response